2.5. Add player sprite with a texture¶

 two lines were copied from helpful error messages.

-Adding the default plugins (called DefaultPlugins
+Adding the default plugins (called DefaultPlugins) seems like

 a good idea: one can be sure that the most important plugins